willofdiamond/CarND-Traffic-Sign-Classifier-Project/Project_writeup.md

 ####1.
 Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the numpy library to calculate summary statistics of the traffic signs data set:
+I used the Numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799